 From then on, it's pretty apparent how this could hurt your reputation.
 It doesn't matter that the customer bought the product on a shady site; in their mind, if your logo's on it, you're at fault.

 Are you faced with grey market issues?
 How do you currently monitor it?
-Let us know in the comments or reach out to firstname.lastname@example.org.
+Get intouch with BlueBoard experts for more info.